skip to content

 One to one supervision

 Students are under the general supervision of the Course Director.
-Each student is also assigned an Academic Advisor who guides the student's choice of courses and provides supervisory guidance when required.
+Each academic pathway also has a subject lead, where students on that pathway are provided with supervisory guidance when required.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.